-One conversation sparked a connection which would last a lifetime.
+One conversation sparked a connection that would last a lifetime.

 This month, BraveLove is honored to share the Extended Family Series!
-Four narratives, told from the perspective of a birth mother, birth father and the adoptive parents they chose to raise their child.
-One couples unexpected plans led Brian, a birth father to reach out to his childhood best friend for help.
+Four narratives told from the perspective of the birth mother, birth father, and the adoptive parents.
+One couple's unexpected plans led the birth father to reach out to his childhood best friend for help.
 You'll never believe where this conversation led them.
 Meet Tiffany, a birth mom, and learn what led her to consider adoption.

-We found out I was pregnant May 5th 2014, though we knew before that.
-It was a reality I didn't want to face and so I kept putting off taking 'the test', because receiving that positive result meant making decisions I didn't even want to contemplate.
-I already over thought simple things, like what to eat based on nutritional content simply because I didn't feel well.
+We found out I was pregnant on May 5th, 2014, though we knew before that.
+It was a reality I didn't want to face and so I kept putting off taking 'the test,' because receiving that positive result meant making decisions I didn't even want to contemplate.
+I already over-thought simple things, like what to eat based on nutritional content simply because I didn't feel well.
 How was I supposed to get absolutely anywhere deciding what do to with a kid I couldn't care for?